CNN 10 - January 4, 2018

 January 4, 2018

 Happy New Year from the staff of CNN 10!
-Returning this Thursday with our first show of 2018, our coverage includes explanations on a tax overhaul in the U.S., protests in Iran, and a look at some of the events we'll be watching as the year goes on.
+Returning this Thursday with our first show of 2018, our coverage includes explanations of a tax overhaul in the U.S., protests in Iran, and a look at some of the events we'll be monitoring as the year goes on.
 Thank you for watching!

 TRANSCRIPT